-Government think it not advisable at present to enrol more than One hundred men; these can be formed into two Companies and the numbers of each increased should the necessity arise.
-Band not included in above.
+GOVERNMENT think it not advisable at present to enrol more than One hundred men; these can be ormed into two Companies and the numbers of each increased should the necessity arise.
+Band no included in above.

 T. C. Just, Esq., M.H.A., Launceston.